-The Reading Word List is a teacher-reference tool that provides words that most first-graders will be able to read as they progress through Saxon Reading Foundations 1; the Spelling Word List is also a teacherreference tool that consists of words that most first-graders will be able to spell.
-Words are arranged in the order that the letters/letter clusters, sounds, and other concepts are introduced; lesson numbers indicate the lesson during or after which individual words may be used.
+The Reading Word List is a teacher-reference tool that provides words most second-graders will be able to read as they progress through Saxon Reading Foundations 2; the Spelling Word List is also a teacherreference tool that consists of words most second-graders will be able to spell.
+Words are arranged in the order that the letters/letter clusters, sounds, and other concepts are introduced, and lesson numbers indicate the lesson during or after which individual words may be used.
 Sight words and other high-frequency words are included.
 Available on Flight, these lists can be used to quickly select appropriate words for extra boardwork, homework, games, remediation, or other activities.